Will Kymlicka: Animal rights

 The book Zoopolis, by Sue Donaldson and co-authored with Kymlicka, explores the state of animal rights for different categories of animals.

 Donaldson and Kymlicka believe that abolitionism is an inadequate response to both the ethical and practical challenges of living fairly and constructively with other animals.

 Donaldson and Kymlicka suggest that animals should be characterized through three categories, serving to determine the nature of the laws and politics that should protect those animals.
 Domesticated animals should be given a kind of adjusted co-citizenship in which their best interest and preferences would be taken into account.
 Donaldson and Kymlicka defend the end of their use, advocating for a vegan position, but they reject extinctionism with regards to those animals that are currently bred by humans.
 Wild animals should be granted sovereignty on their land enough so that they can sustain their way of living and prosper.
 Donaldson and Kymlicka support some moderate forms of intervention to reduce wild animal suffering, and they claim that more significant courses of action should be aiming at keeping wild animals able to lead their lives.
 "Liminal" animals, those that are not domesticated but live in urban, suburban, or industrial areas (such as mice, pigeons and insects), should be treated as denizens of human communities.

+In 2025, Kymlicka published, together with Sue Donaldson, the book Animals and the Right to Politics, in which they critique the prevailing “minimal animal” paradigm found in traditional animal theories and argue in favor of an approach that seeks to recognize and support the political agency of animals as minded social beings.